Application information and FAQ

 I speak English as a first language, will I need an English Language qualification?

-Yes, you will.
-All our students need to have a GCSE grade 6 (GCSE B grade, pre 2017) in English Language (or equivalent, see link below).
-If you do not have a grade 6, this will not affect whether or not you receive an offer, but you will have to obtain an alternative English language qualification (or retake the GCSE) to meet your offer conditions.
+Yes.
+All our students need to have a GCSE grade 6 (GCSE B grade, pre 2017) or equivalent in English Language.
+If you do not have a grade 6, this will not affect whether or not you receive an offer, but you will have to obtain an alternative English language qualification or retake the GCSE to meet your offer conditions.

 Accepted English Language qualifications can be found here: